GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/multi_site_scenario_selection/example_usage.md

 ```

 ![plot of chunk scenarioCriteria3](figure/scenarioCriteria3-1.png)

 Here we explain the above plot:

 * The top-left panel shows the scenario magnitude vs the probability that the scenario is possible according to the PTHA18.
 Because the maximum magnitude on any particular source-zone is uncertain, in general we do not know whether large magnitude scenarios are even possible.
 The PTHA's rate-modelling method gives a quantitative description of this, which is depicted in plot.
+In this case we can see that scenarios with magnitude below 9 are considered quite plausible (> 50%), whereas scenarios with magnitude of 9.6 are considered relatively unlikely to ever occur (< 20%).
+This reflects the relatively narrow width of the Kermadec-Tonga source-zone, which affects maximum magnitude estimation in the PTHA18 methodology.
+This information is provided to reduce the chance of accidently selecting scenarios that are *probably impossible* according to the PTHA18.
+For instance, we may want to avoid scenarios that have a very low chance of being possible.
+Although there are no hard-and-fast rules about this, the author generally prefers to use scenarios that have a reasonable chance of being possible according to the PTHA18.

 * The top-right panel shows the scenario's peak-slip and magnitude.
 For comparison purposes the blue line shows the *average* slip for a hypothetical uniform-slip earthquake with rigidity of 30 GPA, and length and width following the median scaling relation used in the PTHA18 (from Strasser et al. 2010).
 The orange and red-lines show the latter values multipled by 3 and 6 respectively.
 For variable-area-uniform-slip earthquakes, high peak-slip values correspond to compact earthquakes and vice-versa.
 For heterogeneous-slip earthquakes, high peak-slip values are also often associated with compact earthquakes, but more generally indicate that slip is concentrated on an asperity.
 In the PTHA18 peak-slip values greater than 7.5 times the blue-line are not permitted; however there is much uncertainty around this threshold.
 Some users may prefer to choose scenarios with lower slip-maxima, and this plot can help.